HelTecAutomation/RadioCore_Library/README.md

 | SCL | Sensor I2C SCL |
 | ADDR | GND/open for `0x23`, or 3.3V for `0x5C` |

-The source-level target bus and power mappings are:
+The target bus and power mappings are:

 | Board | SDA | SCL | Sensor power control |
 | --- | ---: | ---: | --- |